eclipse-iceoryx/iceoryx/doc/website/advanced/best-practice-for-testing.md

 This is a guide on how to write tests for iceoryx.
 It intends to cover the most common cases which will probably apply to 99% of the tests.
 This shall not encourage to be more royalist than the king and common sense shall be applied when the guidelines don't make sense.
+But if half of the tests don't follow the guidelines, it's a clear indicator that they need to be refactored.

 The guide also expects some knowledge on `gtest`.
 At least the [Googletest Primer](https://github.com/google/googletest/blob/master/docs/primer.md) document should be read before continuing with this guide.

 Don't write test just for the sake of having a high coverage number.
 First and foremost, tests must be meaningful and **verify the code** to prevent bugs and regressions.
 New code shall be created with testability in mind.
 Legacy code shall be refactored if it is not testable.

 In general, the **Arrange Act Assert** pattern shall be used.
 This makes it trivial to isolate a test failure, since only one aspect of the code is tested at a time.
 These two [blog](https://defragdev.com/blog/2014/08/07/the-fundamentals-of-unit-testing-arrange-act-assert.html)
 [posts](https://medium.com/@pjbgf/title-testing-code-ocd-and-the-aaa-pattern-df453975ab80) explain the **AAA** pattern in more detail.